-At Hendy Ford, we're delighted to introduce you to the Ford Hybrid and Electric range.
-Electric vehicles have taken the world by storm the past couple of years - with registrations of plug-in cars surging from just 3,500 in 2013 to more than 246,000 by the end of October 2019.* Ford UK is committed to releasing 13 electric vehicles by 2020 and here, we will discuss the marque's mild hybrid, hybrid, plug-in hybrid and battery electric vehicles that have already been released or announced.
+At Hendy Ford, we're delighted to introduce you to the Ford hybrid and electric range.
+EVs have taken the world by storm the past couple of years, with registrations of plug-in cars soaring.
+Ford UK is committed to releasing 16 new hybrid and electric vehicles by the end of 2021 - and here, we'll discuss the marque's mild hybrid, hybrid, plug-in hybrid and battery electric vehicles that have been released or announced.

 Electrified powertrains offer a whole host of benefits, including convenient home-charging, lower running costs, fewer moving parts and therefore less maintenance costs, tax reductions and free entry into zero-emissions zones.
 Different electrified powertrains can suit different lifestyles - scroll down to view each type in detail, with example Ford models.

 Check out the information below and, to find out more, get in touch with our expert team at your local Hendy Ford.
 We will be happy to answer any questions you may have about the different powertrains available, and the benefits of making the switch.